José José: Illness and death

 In March 2017, José José announced he had been diagnosed with pancreatic cancer.
 On 28 September 2019, although it was not entirely confirmed since an autopsy was not performed, José José presumably died of the disease at the Homestead hospital in Homestead, Florida at 12:17 p.m., at the age of 71.

 His death shocked Mexico and within several hours became a national trending topic.
 A large number of personalities, artists, athletes and politicians mourned his death in social media.
-President of Mexico Andrés Manuel López Obrador stated that "his voice moved a lot of people", highlighting his collaborations with composer Manuel Alejandro, also added that "the best homage is to keep remembering him and listening to his songs".
+President of Mexico at that time Andrés Manuel López Obrador stated that "his voice moved a lot of people", highlighting his collaborations with composer Manuel Alejandro, also added that "the best homage is to keep remembering him and listening to his songs".

 On 4 October, a funeral for José was held in Miami which was exclusively for family and friends and José was finally cremated on 8 October.
 Also on 8 October, his death certificate was revealed and his ashes were divided; with a portion of his ashes staying in Miami, while the remainder of his ashes were flown back to Mexico.